pmndrs/its-fine/README.md

 ## Hooks

-Useful React hook abstractions for manipulating and traversing from a component.
+Useful React hook abstractions for manipulating and querying from a component.

 ### useFiber